w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 In short, Polkadot with asynchronous backing will deliver an estimated ~6-10x more blockspace to its parachains. to Polkadot parachains.

-It has three overarching goals:
+Asynchronous Backing has three overarching goals:

 1. Decrease parachain block (parablock) validation time to **6 seconds** from **12 seconds**
 2. Increase the amount of usable blockspace as per above, meaning more state changes are allowed per